biogeme.expressions

 print(expr0)

-(Beta('beta3', 1, -1.3407807929942596e+154, 1.3407807929942596e+154, 1) + Beta('beta4', 0, -1.3407807929942596e+154, 1.3407807929942596e+154, 1))
+(Beta('beta3', 1, None, None, 1) + Beta('beta4', 0, None, None, 1))

 The evaluation of expressions can be done in two ways.
-For simple expressions, the fonction getValue, implemented in Python, returns the value of the expression.
+For simple expressions, the fonction get_value, implemented in Python, returns the value of the expression.

 1